ryanfitzer/ViewportJS/readme.md

 [![NPM version](https://badge.fury.io/js/viewportjs.svg)](https://www.npmjs.com/package/viewportjs)

 ViewportJS is an API on top of `window.matchMedia` that gives more structure to subscribing and querying viewports.
+To support scenarios where `window.matchMedia` isn't available (server-side rendering, for example), a [noop](https://en.wikipedia.org/wiki/NOP) API is returned.

-- 1.23 kB minified & gzipped.
+- 1.24 kB minified & gzipped.
 - Supports all modern browsers that support `window.matchMedia`.
 - Supports Node, AMD, or being used as a browser global (via [UMD](https://github.com/umdjs/umd)).